From Few to Many Faults: Optimal Adaptive Byzantine Agreement

 Therefore, the only part left to prove is that all honest parties will sign the suggested value for the leader to get a key proof.
 Assume by contradiction that an honest party $p$ does not sign a suggested value.
 It means it has a lock proof and the suggested value has a $COMBINE$ type or comes from a lock proof with a strictly smaller view number.
-However, if a party has a lock proof for a value $v$ and a given view number $view$, this means that at least $n-t$ parties got a key proof for $v$ with view number $view$.
-So at least $n-2t \geq t+1$ honest parties had at some point a key proof for $v$ with view number $view$.
-Because the leader waits for $n-t$ parties, at least one of them $q$ sent his suggestion.
+However, if a party has a lock proof for a value $v$ and a given view number $view$, this means that at least $k$ parties got a key proof for $v$ with view number $view$.
+So at least $k-t = \lceil \frac{n+t+1}{2} \rceil - t = \lceil \frac{n-t+1}{2} \rceil$ honest parties had at some point a key proof for $v$ with view number $view$.
+Because the leader waits for $k$ parties, he received the suggestion from at least $k$ of them.
+We remark that $k-t + k = \lceil \frac{n-t+1}{2} \rceil + \lceil \frac{n+t+1}{2} \rceil \geq n+1 > n$.
+Therefore, the leader received a suggestion from an honest party which had previously a key proof for $v$ with view number $view$.
 Because a party's key proof can only be replaced by one with a higher view number, this means that the leader got a suggestion from $q$ with a view number at least $view$.
 Therefore, because the leader is honest, according to the protocol, it will suggest a value with a key proof at least $view$, so $p$ would have accepted it, hence the contradiction. \end{proof}

-\begin{corollary} For any $k \leq n-f$, at least $k$ honest parties are guaranteed to have decided within $k+f$ views after GST. \end{corollary}

-\begin{proof} We consider the first $k + f$ views after $GST$, at least $k$ of them have a different honest leader.
-In each of this view, either the leader has already decided or using the previous lemma, every honest party will get a commit proof and decide, including the leader.
-Therefore all honest leaders within these $k+f$ views are guaranteed to decide by the end of them. \end{proof}